histFS

 Example: {'G1' 'G2'}

-Data Types: cell array of strings or char
+Data Types: cell array of character vectors or string array

 ax — plots into ax instead of gca.
 Axis handle.